 In my office, I keep a camera bag fully-loaded and ready to go for running out after the northern lights.
 Having the gear ready eliminates frustrating and stressful running about and panicking when you realize the aurora is going, and it avoids missing something important during that chaotic time.
 The bag contains my Nikon D850 and two lenses: Nikkor 14-24 f/2.8 AFS and Nikkor 24-70 f/2.8 AFS.
 I also stock an assortment of XQD and SD cards, spare batters, lens cloths, Lee GND filters (in case there is a great aurora display over some artificial lighting, like the city or a cabin, or to balance exposure involving a reflection), battery charger, and AC inverter to plug into my car “cigarette lighter” outlet.
 Sitting next to it is a one-gallon jug of water I take with so I will have something to boil to add to the coffee or hot chocolate packets.

 Before heading out, you need to make sure you are dressed for the long haul.
 From head to toe, you will not see me wearing cotton.
 It has to be either synthetic or wool or fur, for the simple reason that cotton, when wet, takes longer to dry and does not retain heat as well.
 For my head, I take a seal/beaver/otter hat handcrafted by an Inupiat artist, a thin hood layer, and a mask.
 I wear two layers under my jacket, and a pair of thermals under a pair of snow pants.
 If it is really cold outside, I trim back the upper layers and instead wear my Inupiat parka with wolf and wolverine ruff.
-For my hands, I prefer a thin liner glove underneath a set of fingerless gloves with a mitten flap.
+For my hands, I use the Heat 3 Smart Gloves by the Heat Company.
 On my feet, a pair of wool socks and a set of Baffin polar industrial boots.
 Sometimes I wear moose hide Steger Mukluks of my Baffin boots, depending on how cold it is or how much snow depth there is, or if I anticipate possibly having to step through shallow water (one of the advantages of shooting the aurora in Southcentral Alaska is that even in the coldest months, you can find open water).

 When to Go